 We were told Shirtwascash received 10 million impressions from who knows where which resulted in: ZERO SALES.
 Not only that, but our focus on it actually lowered total visitors on our website over the three-day period.
 I still want to spend money on marketing that has a positive ROI but I haven't seen it yet.
 Organic and honest communication with your direct customers is the way to go.
 If that doesn't exist, then maybe you have the wrong product or market.

 After that weekend of babysitting spoiled children, I doubt I'll be doing anything like that again.
-I love our customers, they call me a faggot and send me really funny & supportive emails.
+I love our customers, they send me really funny & supportive emails.
 I decided I'll focus on just getting more people like that.

 My second biggest mistake was underestimating international shipping.
 When we launched the initial website, orders were pouring in from all around the world.
 I had to very quickly figure out how to organize and ship abroad and that was difficult, until I found Shipstation.com.
 Now that we have Shopify + Shipstation in place, they sync with eachother.
 Our process went from data mining & excel sheets with the old site to clicking a button to print a prepaid label.
 I highly recommend this combination if you sell product online.

-Since reddit changed their default pages from 25 to 50, there is a lot more opportunity to get your startup exposure.
-The posts that hit front page from /r/4chan only are viewed by people in /r/all (most users view /r/front). /r/internetisbeautiful is a new default sub and popular posts go straight up the reddit viewership chain.
+Since reddit changed their default pages from 25 to 50, there is a lot more opportunity to get your startup exposure. /r/internetisbeautiful is a new default sub and popular posts go straight up the reddit viewership chain.

 I have a history in corporate finance and operations at a major casino in Las Vegas - I am happy to announce that I put in my two weeks notice on Friday to pursue this fulltime and finally leave corporate behind.
 I am always available for questions or comments at email@example.com.